Will-ALVIDI/cppStartingKit/README.md

 ### Introduction

-`*.sublime-package` inside your `Sublime Text/Packages` folder contains specific language definitions as well as default theme(`Theme - Default.sublime-package`) and default color schemes(`Color Scheme - Default.sublime-package`).
+`*.sublime-package` inside your `Sublime Text/Packages` folder contains specific language definitions as well as default theme, `Theme - Default.sublime-package`, and the default color schemes, `Color Scheme - Default.sublime-package`.

-Languages are mainly define by a configuration file, `*.tmLanguage`, inside those `*.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
+Syntax definitions are mainly define by a configuration file, `*.tmLanguage`, inside those `*.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))

 ### Global Structure of CCpp.tmLanguage

-To get a quick result in the **C++ Starting Kit** development only the necessary changes were made :
-* `C.tmLanguage` and `C++.tmLanguage`, which were mainly responsible of the syntax definition, were merged into [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage).
+* `C.tmLanguage` and `C++.tmLanguage`, which were mainly responsible of the syntax definition for the default C and C++ language support, were splitted, documented and merged in [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage).
-* `C++.sublime-build`, which embed the build system, was customized and renamed in [`CCpp.sublime-build`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.sublime-build).
+* `C++.sublime-build`, which embedded the default build system for C and C++, was customized and renamed in [`CCpp.sublime-build`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.sublime-build).
 * `C++.sublime-settings`, which specifies the supported file types, was just renamed in [`CCpp.sublime-settings`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.sublime-settings).
 * All the other files were preserved.

-To keep a flexible and easily maintainable system it was necessary to analyze, cut out and document the original code.
-Then extract useful pieces, merge them and reorganize the whole. (see [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage))

-The greatest part of the changes are in the [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage).
-Now it is organized and documented to facilitate his approach and his maintenance.
-Functional pieces like comments, quoted strings or preprocessor modules are untouched.

 ### Logic of CCpp.tmLanguage